 - Grilled Corn Black Bean Tomato Salad.
 Lightly char the ears on a grill over medium heat; let cool, and cut the kernels from the cob.
 Add to the salad as directed.

 - Honey Lime Dressing.
-For a black bean and corn salad with honey-lime dressing (YUM!), add 2 tablespoons honey to the dressing ingredients.
+For a black bean and corn salad with honey-lime dressing (YUM!), whisk 2 tablespoons of honey into the dressing ingredients.
+If you love honey dressing, check out this Fruit Salad too!

 - To Store.
 Leftovers can be stored in an airtight storage container in the refrigerator for up to 4 days.